 “Everyone thought we were talking about the award but Peter asked me if I was the Terry Chapman, descendent of a First Fleeter, because he was also a First Fleet descendent.

 “Peter made me smile when he said the only difference between us was that one suffered below decks while the other was on the top deck.
 I smiled back in agreement.”

-Yet another chapter in Terry’s fascinating life story plays out on Thursday, August 2 at Club Forster when he has a cameo role as his great-great-great-great-great convict grandfather John Herbert in an original play The True Blue Story being performed by fellow members of the Forster District Combined Probus Club, and which story starts with First Fleet diaries.
+Yet another chapter in Terry’s fascinating life story played out on Thursday, August 2 at Club Forster when he had a cameo role as his great-great-great-great-great convict grandfather John Herbert in an original play The True Blue Story being performed by fellow members of the Forster District Combined Probus Club, and which story starts with First Fleet diaries.